jtremblay/Microbiomics/README.md

 ![Figure 2](./images/Rplot01.png)
 *Figure 2*

-Which is a little better.
-We can also show the complete taxonomic lineages with the summarize_lineage=FALSE argument.
+Which is a little better as we now have all the samples leveled on the same baseline which makes it easier to compare one another.
+We can also show the complete taxonomic lineages with the ```summarize_lineage=FALSE``` argument.
 ```
 p_object_3 = stackedBarplotsFromTaxonomyTable(
   mapping_file=mapping_file, mapping=NULL,                taxonomy_file,              outdir=outdir,          facets=c("Visit"),